 There are many positive effects of internet usage for seniors:

-Virtual Personal Assistant.
 Smartphones have become very user-friendly, and many come with a virtual assistant who can dial for you (hold down the home button and say.
-“Dial Katie”, for example).
+“Dial Katie,” for example).
 She can also tell you today’s weather, give you directions to your friend’s house, or remind you to take your medicine or make a reservation at your favorite restaurant for dinner.

-Shopping.
-Even if seniors have access to a car, shopping online is easier, more convenient and provides access to goods that may not be available in local markets.
-It’s also very easy to find discounts and promotions online to get the best deal!
+Even if seniors have access to a car, shopping online is more accessible, more convenient and provides access to goods that may not be available in local markets.
+It’s also easy to find discounts and promotions online to get the best deal!